 The first is to buy when booking.
 This can be quite affordable especially when there is a Fly Scoot business class promotion.
 This is what we did and our Scoot business class price was not all that much more.

-It’s also possible to make a ScootPlus bid on bid4biz, but I found the site down when I was researching this article.
+It’s also possible to make a ScootPlus bid on their site here.

 Final Words – Is ScootPlus Worth It?

-For what we paid, definitely yes.
-But honestly, I wouldn’t pay more than a few hundred dollars extra even for the 8 hour flight to Melbourne.
+For what we paid on our original experience with ScootPlus, definitely yes.
+But honestly, I wouldn’t pay more than a couple of hundred dollars extra even for the 7.5 hour flight to Melbourne.

 Scoot is right that it is more like a bundle than a business class product.
 It’s a group of extras to make flying more comfortable and it does deliver on this.

-I do think it’s a shame they don’t include a few more things – like the blanket and pillow that the site said I would get when I booked, a second meal and a proper drink on boarding.
+I do think it’s a shame they don’t include a few more things – like a blanket and pillow, a second meal and a proper drink on boarding.
+They also should give you the included meal without having to arguing for it!

 As we are planning a Europe trip soon, I had been thinking about booking ScootPlus to Europe from Australia as it’s not all that much more than flying a full service airline.